 One of the most dynamic and largest molecular motors (driven by a complex thermal ratchet translocation mechanism) are ribosomes[106].
 Metallopanstimulin-1, also known as ribosomal protein S27 (RPS27), is a constituent of the human 40S ribosome that is mainly found in the cytoplasm while it can also relocate to the nucleus[107] or even extracellular space[108].
 Regarding the nuclear location, it is able to interact with DNA via its C4-type zinc finger[109].
 In glioblastoma, RPS27 was found to be correlated with age in IDH-mutated glioma patients and with Ki67 in GBM patients.
 Interestingly, it is detected in astrocytic tumors but not in normal astrocytes unless the tissue was inflamed[109].
 This allowed the same authors to emphasize that in comparison to inflammatory tissue (in which only a small number of macrophages were positive for RPS27), almost all macrophages in tumor tissue were distinctly enriched in RPS27 expression.
 As for GSCs, the ribosomes and related proteins were generally found to reprogram glioma cells to induce plasticity and stemness[110].
 Among these molecules, RPS27 was considered oncogenic with higher expression at the GSC-dominant area[111].
 Inquisitive findings revealed that RPS27 is also detected in the microvascular proliferation area and pseudopalisading cells around necrosis[110].
-It is worth underlining that aberrant vessels are crucial for the development of pseudopalisading necrotic regions that provide shelter for residing cancer stem cells from anti-tumor agents, which enable these cells to expand and promote proliferation and growth[112].
-As mentioned above, upregulated RPL27A and RPS27 were considered to be early-response markers related to the presence of BMP4, suggesting a link that should be further investigated.
-This is especially since the signaling of ribosome translation was found to be overexpressed during the response to stress in glioblastoma[62].
+It is worth underlining that aberrant vessels are crucial for the formation of pseudopalisading necrotic regions that provide shelter for residing cancer stem cells from anti-tumor agents, which enable these cells to expand and promote proliferation and growth[112].
+As mentioned above, upregulated RPL27A and RPS27 were considered to be early-response markers related to the presence of BMP4.
+This suggests a link that should be further investigated since the signaling of ribosome translation was found to be overexpressed during the response to stress in glioblastoma.

 RRM2

 A balanced supply of deoxyribonucleotide triphosphates (dNTPs) is a prerequisite of DNA synthesis.
 Still, de novo synthesis of dNTP is also possible via the reaction catalyzed by the ribonucleotide reductase (RR) that reduces the C2’-OH bond of the four ribonucleotides triphosphates to form corresponding dNTPs[113].
 RRM2 encodes the β subunit of RR; each RRM2 monomer contains the tyrosyl radical and non-heme iron[114].
 Since a sufficient supply of dNTPs drives an uncontrolled DNA replication in cancer[115], it is not surprising that RRM2 was frequently subjected to molecular therapy[116,117].
 Currently, several RRM2 inhibitors have been developed, e.g., radical scavengers, iron chelators, subunit polymerization inhibitors, or expression silencers[118-120]; this is to inhibit proliferation, division, but also invasion[32].
 In glioblastoma, RRM2 is responsible for the advancement of GBM tumorigenicity and protection from endogenous replication stress via the BRCA1-RRM2 axis[45].
 For glioma in general, regulation of proliferation and migration via ERK1/2 and AKT signaling was noted[44].
 Available literature also links the RRM2 to the cytoskeleton via hPLIC1; the latter decreases during RRM2 downregulation, which entails actin cytoskeleton re-organization[42].
-Perrault et al[121] suggested that RRM2 can be a chemoresistance driver that dictates how GBM cells respond to TMZ.
+Perrault et al[121] have suggested that RRM2 can be a chemoresistance driver that dictates how GBM cells respond to TMZ.
 The same authors further verified that RRM2-overexpressing cells had enhanced DNA repair efficiency.
 Moreover, the use of a selective FDA-approved RRM2 inhibitor, 3-AP Triapine, enabled Perrault et al[121] to observe that in comparison to both TMZ and control, glioblastoma treated with the 3AP + TMZ formed fewer neurospheres that were also significantly smaller.
 Another group found that RRM2 expression dramatically declined after 12 d of dasatinib treatment compared to naïve GSCs of the GSC8 cell line[122].

 Serum amyloid A protein 2